 3. Ilha De Armona – Away From Chaos

 For those visiting the Algarve region and looking for a more secluded Portuguese island in Mozambique far away from the tourist chaos, head over to the Armona Island.
 It’s located not far off from the coast and is completely free from cars, people, and all in all feels like a different world altogether.
 Apart from the pleasantly warm sun and the crystal blue waters, Armona also offers some exemplary architecture on its streets, which only adds to the charm of this island.
 Book a trip to lha De Armona with your beau for some downtime.

 How to get there: Ferry from Algarve

 4. Madeira Island – For Pleasant Weather

-This island is definitely one of the most popular and sought after Portuguese islands in the North Atlantic region by tourists, and has millions of visitors every year.
+This island is definitely one of the most popular and sought after islands off Portugal in the North Atlantic region by tourists, and has millions of visitors every year.
 It’s also blessed with probably the most pleasant weather of the Portuguese islands.
 Unlike other islands, the Madeira island has not only beaches but also lush green dense forests that you can explore for hours.
 Apart from all these great things about the island, you can do some other exciting activities on this island like horse riding, kayaking, golf, paragliding and fishing.
 Portuguese islands holidays will remain incomplete if you don’t cross this place off you list, so make you sure you do that.

 How to get there: Madeira Airport